vcali02/practice-car-lot/README.md

 CORE:

-- SEE ALL OF THE CARS ON THE LOAD WHEN THE APPLICATION LOADS
+- SEE ALL OF THE CARS ON THE LOAD WHEN THE APPLICATION LOADS -- *GET*--

-- ADD A NEW CAR LISTING TO THE LOT AND HAVE IT SHOW UP IN THE DOM
+- ADD A NEW CAR LISTING TO THE LOT AND HAVE IT SHOW UP IN THE DOM -- *POST*--

 - SEARCH FOR A CAR BY MODEL AND FILTER BY MANUFACTURER

 ADVANCED DELIVERABLES:

-- MAKE THE NEW CAR LISTING PERSIST

 - EDIT A LISTING AND HAVE THE CHANGE REFLECT ON THE SCREEN